The first doctor in India to perform

-Completed his MBBS from Mysore Medical College in 1995 and obtained MD (Medicine) degree from Bangalore Medical College.
-Completed his DNB (Nephrology) from the National Board of Examinations in 2005 under the guidance of the doyen of Indian Nephrology, Prof JCM Shastry.
+He completed his MBBS from Mysore Medical College in 1995 and obtained his MD (General Medicine) from Bangalore Medical College before earning his DNB (Nephrology) from the National Board of Examinations in 2005 under the guidance of Prof. J. C. M. Shastry, one of the pioneers of Indian nephrology.

 Relationship of ACE gene polymorphism with nephropathy associated with Type 2 diabetes in Asian Indians.